On May 28, 2014

-Visitors of Great Smoky Mountains National Park are constantly reminded that the Smokies were once a place where people actually lived.
-Some of these reminders are: cabins, old homesteads, farmsteads and cemeteries.
+Visitors to the Smoky Mountains are constantly reminded that the Smokies were once a place where people actually lived.
+Some of these reminders include cabins, old homesteads, farmsteads and cemeteries.

 Stories like this are incredibly common in the park.
 Infant and adolescent mortality rates were very high in the Smokies during the 1700s, 1800s and early 1900s.
 It was also a popular practice for families to have small family cemeteries close to their homestead, as larger cemeteries were often considerably long distances away.
 Most tombstones found at these remote cemeteries are simple, small and flat rocks with hand-cut and chiseled with little or no epitaph.